DARMA-tasking/vt/docs/md/term.md

 system.

-The termination detector comes with two different detection algorithms: (1) 4-counter wave-based termination for large collective epochs across the whole system; and, (2) Dijkstra-Scholten parental responsibility termination for rooted epochs.
+The termination detector comes with two different detection algorithms: (1) 4-counter wave-based termination for large collective or large rooted epochs across the whole system; and, (2) Dijkstra-Scholten parental responsibility termination for rooted epochs.
 Epochs are allowed to have other epochs nested within them, thus forming a graph.
 The detector tracks the relation between epochs, only making progress on epochs that do not have a dependency on another epoch terminating first.

 The termination detector also comes with hang detection to detect causes where no progress can be made due to bugs in an application's code or the runtime